Kawahiva: History

 In December 2005, 29 people were arrested by the Brazilian government for illegally encroaching on Kawahiva land.
 Those arrested included businessmen, loggers, and squatters, and were believed to be allied with local farmers.
 A federal investigation into the possible genocide of the Kawahiva was launched.
 Ninety arrest warrants were issued as part of the investigation, but ultimately no one was tried.
 The territory's legal protection later removed again, but was reinstated late in 2007.
 In 2012, the land was turned into an official reservation granting additional protection for the Kawahiva, but farmers and loggers wishing to develop the region remained hostile toward the tribe.

 In August 2013, the Kawahiva made international headlines when the Brazilian government released video of the tribe filmed in 2011.
 It was recorded by Jair Candor, an employee of FUNAI for the past 20 years.
 In the video, a group of nine tribe members is talking while walking through the forest.
 They are all naked and the men carry bows and arrows.
 A woman with two children spots the camera, yells "tapuim" (enemy), and runs away.
 One man leaves the group to investigate, returning to the others when he is sure the cameraman poses no threat.
 According to linguist Ana Suely Arruda Cabral, the conversation is about finding a place to stop for the evening.
 It was the first time the Kawahiva had ever been seen on tape.
 Previously, they were known from pictures released in 2005 which showed members of the tribe cutting a tree.

 According to the FUNAI, there exist at least four different bands of uncontacted Kawahiva.
-The population for Kawahiwa of the Rio Pardo is estimated at 15 individuals.
+In 2016 the population for Kawahiva of the Rio Pardo was estimated at 15 individuals, and in 2024 at 35-40.